 Water damage to a home caused by water penetration can cause both structural and cosmetic losses.
-Whether the water-related peril causing loss is a burst pipe, defective hot water heater, or wind damaged roofing tiles, prolonged exposure to the elements can compromise a property owner’s claim.
+Whether the water-related peril causing loss is a burst pipe, defective hot water heater, air conditioning breakdown, plumbing failure, or wind damaged roof, prolonged exposure to the elements can compromise a property owner’s claim.
 Although resolution of the issue of a loss caused by water over a prolonged period can vary from state to state, a recent decision out of a federal court in Utah reveals the potential problems posed by water damage that occurs over an extended period.

 In Wheeler v.
 Allstate Ins.
 Co., the insured suffered significant water damage to a cabin that was left unattended during the winter season of 2010-2011.
 In April 2011, friends of the property owner entered the cabin and observed several inches of water covering the floor of the premises.
 The prolonged moisture fostered the growth of significant mold throughout the interior of the structure.
 The mold covered the walls, ceiling, appliances, and other surfaces.
 The thickness of the growth made it impossible to open the front door and caused the overhead fan to sag down from the ceiling.
 The contractor for the insured had observed the practice of leaving both the water and heat on to prevent the plumbing pipes from freezing and bursting.